Family Farm services

 The northbound Little Chef appeared to be performing well.
 In 2011 it was selected to be refurbished to Little Chef's new look, Wonderfully British.
 The branch lasted until Euro Garages took over, and they then closed it in July 2017 to convert it to one of their Starbucks.

 In 2018, Euro Garages submitted plans to build a drive thru lane around their existing northbound Starbucks store.
 In 2020, these plans were amended to include an additional drive thru restaurant on the parcel of land between the car park and the BP filling station.
 This was originally planned to be occupied by Greggs but has since been changed to KFC.
-Construction started in summer 2020 following the coronavirus lockdown easing which involves temporarily closing the Starbucks store to install the drive thru lane.
-Work is expected to be complete by the end of 2020.
+Construction started in summer 2020 following the coronavirus lockdown easing which involved temporarily closing the Starbucks store to install a drive thru lane.
+The KFC Drive Thru opened on Friday 18 December 2020.

 Bicester (A41, 4 miles)